-The Galaxy Note 4 scored highly for its color accuracy, peak brightness, screen viewability in high ambient light, and display power efficiency.
-The phablet-sized device’s Quad HD display also received accolades for having the highest display resolution on the market—almost double the amount of a modern HDTV—and the sharpest of all smartphones currently for sale.
+The Galaxy Note 4 scored highly for its color accuracy, peak brightness, screen viewability in high ambient light, display power efficiency.
+The phablet-sized device’s Quad HD display also received accolades for having the highest display resolution on the market—almost double the amount of a modern HDTV— the sharpest of all smartphones currently for sale.
 Dr. Soneira adds:

 The Galaxy Note 4 delivers uniformly consistent all around Top Tier display performance: it is the first Smartphone display to ever get all Green (Very Good to Excellent) Ratings in all test measurement categories (except one Yellow for a Brightness Variation with Average cture vel) since we started the Display Technology Shoot-Out article Series in 2006, an impressive achievement for a display.
 The Galaxy Note 4 has again raised the bar for top display performance up by another notch.